Excellent Customer Service Starts With A Positive Attitude

 So, what's the alternative to a positive outlook?

-She doesn't seem to answer that question and she seems to discount all the research showing setting positive expectations really can make a difference in many areas of human interaction.
+Ehrenreich doesn't seem to answer that question and seems to discount all the research showing that setting positive expectations can really make a difference in many areas of human interaction.

 But so many people are running around being "realists," "devil's advocates," and "practical" that they live their lives at 50 percent.
 Why?

-Because they are actually afraid of giving over to the power of being positive.
+Because they are afraid of giving over to the power of being positive.

 They deride the movie The Secret or the whole positive thinking movement from Norman Vincent Peal to Zig Ziglar.

-I see it occasionally in my audience on a person with their hands crossed over their chest whispering to a person next to them, "It will never work."
+I see it occasionally in my audience on a person with their hands crossed over their chest whispering to someone next to them, "It will never work."
 And what do they get for it?

 An unwelcome mat.

-You want to have great customer service, you have to put your foot down that you want to make the other person's day.
-That means you often have to find something to hold onto that is positive in your life, a deadline you met, a sales call you made, a great employee you rewarded.
+If you want great customer service, you have to say you want to make the other person's day.
+That means you often have to find something to hold onto that is positive in your life—a deadline you met, a sales call you made, a great employee you rewarded.

-Only from that can you genuinely set the stage for customers to be lifted up with an expectation of better things.
+Only then can you genuinely set the stage for customers to expect better things.

-At Carolinas Medical Center, that's not just a saying, it is shown every day when they make sure their customers, clients, and staff see what they are trying to accomplish - excellent customer service.
+At Carolinas Medical Center, that's not just a saying.
+It is shown every day when they ensure their customers, clients, and staff see what they are trying to accomplish - excellent customer service.

 And while my dad passed away a short time later, they did everything they could to make sure both of us were surrounded by hope and the possible.